 Via their latest 2018 annual report, they say the organization “recruits SoulMedics, part-time staff, to be online so we can provide interactive chat services 24 hours a day.
 This guarantees that our chat clients will always have someone to interact with anonymously.
 Our clients find our website thanks to a monthly Google Adwords grant and a well-built website that connects them with RemedyLIVE.com when they use a search engine looking for help with a hard issue.
 The issues we target in our ads, through our website structure, and our on-demand video library orbit around suicidal thinking, bullying, depression, abuse, self-harm, and faith.
 As a Christian organization we believe that asking questions and listening to our client’s story through a technological chat conversation builds a bridge of trust and truly extends God’s love for all young people, regardless of gender, race, sexual orientation, or religion.”

 How To Use It?

-I’d encourage youth pastors to have the phone number and website on hand.
+I’d encourage youth pastors to have the chat line (text the word REMEDY to the number 494949 to chat) and website on hand.
 And don’t keep it to yourself: preach about it from the pulpit, put it in newsletters you give to parents, tell your volunteers about it, and make sure that your volunteers have it in their phones if they need to share it with students.